vmware/container-service-extension/docs/cse3_1/RBAC.md

 ### Enablement

-When CSE v1.2.6 and above is installed (or upgraded from v1.2.5 and below), CSE registers the above mentioned rights to vCloud Director.
-The rights are automatically granted to the hidden 'System' organization in vCloud Director and are visible to the Cloud administrator.
+When CSE v1.2.6 and above is installed (or upgraded from v1.2.5 and below), CSE registers the above mentioned rights to VMware Cloud Director.
+The rights are automatically granted to the hidden 'System' organization in VMware Cloud Director and are visible to the Cloud administrator.

 Cloud Administrator turns on the role based access control for CSE